Roadkill (2011 film)

-Roadkill is a 2011 American television horror film.
-It was released on DVD on August 30, 2011.
+Roadkill is a 2011 American television horror film directed by Johannes Roberts and written by Rick Suvalle.
 It stars Kacey Barnfield, Oliver James, Diarmuid Noyes and Stephen Rea.
-The film was shot on location in Ireland.
-It is the 24th film of the Maneater Series.
+It is the twenty-fifth film in the Maneater film series.

+Roadkill premiered on Syfy on April 23, 2011, and was released on DVD on August 30, 2011.

 Plot

-Kate is traveling around Ireland in an R.V. with her ex-boyfriend Ryan, brother Joel, and friends Hailey, Chuck, Tommy and Anita.
+Kate travels around Ireland in an R.V. with her ex-boyfriend Ryan, brother Joel, and friends Hailey, Chuck, Tommy and Anita.
 After driving into the countryside, the group stops at a small shop.
-They encounter Luca, who attempts to scam them from buying a medallion, and warns them it is dangerous before Chuck steals the medallion and the group attempt to make a quick get-away.
-However, as they drive away in their R.V., they hit an old woman, cursing the group and telling them the mythical bird the roc will take vengeance on them, before dying.
+They encounter Luca, who attempts to scam them into buying a medallion, and warns them it is dangerous before Chuck steals the medallion and the group attempts to make a quick getaway.
+However, as they drive away in their R.V., they hit an old woman, cursing the group and telling them the mythical bird, the roc, will take vengeance on them, before dying.
 The group quickly drives away in their R.V. but hits a patch of thick fog and becomes lost as the curse's fears heighten.
 Stopping the R.V., they encounter a young boy in the road.
 Anita leaves the R.V. to talk to the boy, but he runs away before the roc grabs Anita and drags her into the air.
 Her body is dropped in front of the R.V., with half of her face mauled off before the roc returns and flies away with her.

-Ryan continues to drive down the road, as the group begin to panic as they have no way of contacting help.
-The roc attacks the R.V. and causes a tire to be blown.
+Ryan continues to drive down the road, and the group begin to panic, as they cannot contact help.
+The roc attacks the R.V. and causes a tire to blow.
 Armed with a road flare, Tommy goes to change the tires.
 As he finishes, the roc returns.
-The group hears the road flare set off and rush outside, to find Tommy with his face mauled off.
-The roc swoops down grabs Tommy, flies off and decapitates Tommy, while the others retreat into the R.V.
-The group begin to argue, but the roc reappears, chasing after the R.V., however it flies away when the R.V. reaches a secluded house.
-The group enter the house and find a family, including Drina, who are willing to let them use their phone.
-However, Luca arrives and takes them outside at gun point.
-Drina takes Kate to retrieve the medallion from the R.V., however Kate instead knocks her out and escapes, having already put the medallion on, while Luca ties the others to wooden poles so the roc can get them.
+The group hears the road flare set off and rushes outside to find Tommy with his face mauled off.
+The roc swoops down, grabs Tommy, flies off and decapitates Tommy, while the others retreat into the R.V.
+The group begin to argue, but the roc reappears, chasing after the R.V.
+However, it flies away when the R.V. reaches a secluded house.
+The group enters the house and finds a family, including Drina, willing to let them use their phone.
+However, Luca arrives and takes them outside at gunpoint.
+Drina takes Kate to retrieve the medallion from the R.V.; however, Kate knocks her out and escapes, having already put the medallion on, while Luca ties the others to wooden poles so the roc can get them.
 As the roc arrives, Kate manages to free her friends before the roc flies away after seeing the medallion.
 However, Luca shoots Hailey in the stomach, killing her and forcing the others to flee into the surrounding forest.